Swachh Bharat Abhiyan: In spite of all odds, Senapati becomes the 1st ODF district in Manipur

 "Senapati district once had the highest number of bandhs and blockades in the State, but today it [Senapati district] has become very progressive and constructive changes are witnessed with the collective efforts of the people and the government", said the PHED minister.

-A total of 27,755 low cost latrines have been constructed at the cost of Rs 13,000 each under the Swachh Bharat Abhiyan (Gramin) programme in Senapati district, stated reports.
+A total of 27,755 low-cost latrines have been constructed at the cost of Rs 13,000 each under the Swachh Bharat Abhiyan (Gramin) programme in Senapati district, stated reports.

-"Along with building toilets, we are educating people as why it is important to use them instead of defecating in the open.
+"Along with building toilets, we are educating people as for why it is important to use them instead of defecating in the open.
 Some villagers understand the fact easily, but others take a while to use toilets.
 However, we are confident that soon entire Manipur will become ODF," said an official.

 OneIndia News